 Student editorship is highly regarded within the profession and can be a great benefit to students seeking employment.
 For many students, working at the Ottawa Law Review is their first opportunity to add legal experience to their curriculum vitae.
 Former editors have gone on to work at Canada’s largest law firms and clerk at all levels of court.

 The Ottawa Law Review is administered and edited entirely by students of the Faculty of Law, Common Law Section, University of Ottawa, under the supervision of a Faculty Advisor.
-It publishes two issues each year, and employs a rolling acceptance process - accepting submissions for each issue until completed, and then considering material for subsequent issues.
+It publishes two issues each year.

 Visit the Ottawa Law Review website.